mr-reza-ghanavi/MATRIX-GUI/README.md

-# Matrix Speech Intelligibility Test (MATLAB Application) - MATRIX-GUI
+# Matrix Speech Intelligibility Test (MATLAB Application); MATRIX-GUI

 The MATRIX GUI is a MATLAB-based application designed to accurately estimate the Speech Recognition Threshold (SRT) and the slope at 50% speech recognition in babble noise.